Hawker stalls in Singapore

 Telephone: 9771 8675

 If you’ve made through the list without a growling stomach, respect.
 Otherwise, no shame – with so many options available across the island, we’ve got plenty of time to plan our food adventures to the East, West, and everything in between.
+You can also collect your $100 CDC vouchers now with just your Singpass at CDC’s website.

 So whether you’re prepping for a journey across the country or a walk around the block, bookmark these hawkers to get started.
+More information on the vouchers will be released at a later date.

 Find out more about redeeming your CDC vouchers.